taurusloathe/Ethash-Algorithm/README.md

 # Ethash-Algorithm
-Improvements made to the algorithm to potentially enhance mining efficiency:
+Improvements made to the algorithm to enhance mining efficiency:

 # Parallelization with CuPy:
 This can generate the DAG in batches, utilizing CuPy's ability to perform parallel computations on the GPU.